V-Sekai-fire/aria-character-core/test/DISABLED_TESTS.md

 ## Adding New Tests

-When adding new tests, follow the patterns from successful tests like the KHR math nodes:
+When adding new tests, follow these patterns:
 - Clear test organization with describe blocks
 - Comprehensive edge case coverage
 - Proper setup and teardown